-Toyota Camry review - Reliability and Safety
+Toyota Camry review - Reliability and safety

 The Camry should prove reliable and safe.
 The five-year warranty is a bonus

-The Toyota Camry is too new to have featured in our Driver Power customer satisfaction survey, but Toyota itself achieved a strong 10th-place finish out of 30 manufacturers.
+The Toyota Camry is too new to have featured in our Driver Power customer satisfaction survey, but Toyota itself achieved a strong sixth-place finish out of 30 manufacturers.
 This tallies with Toyota’s reputation for reliability and build quality.

 Euro NCAP is yet to crash test the Camry, but we expect that it will perform well once this happens.
 That’s in light of the good performance of the latest Corolla, with which the Camry shares its TNGA platform.
 A full suite of active safety equipment comes as standard, including autonomous emergency braking with pedestrian detection and collision warning, lane departure warning and automatic high-beam headlights.
 The step up to Excel trim brings cross-traffic alert and blind spot monitoring on top of this.